Marcy Avenue station: Station layout

-This station has two side platforms and three tracks and is the westernmost station on the Jamaica Line.
-The center track dead ends at the west end at a bumper block and is unusable for service.
 Both platforms have beige windscreens and red canopies with green frames that run along the entire length except for a section at the southeast (railroad south), where they have waist-high black steel fences.
 During the 1999 reconstruction of the Williamsburg Bridge, a temporary platform was erected over the center track for the station's use as a terminal station.

-The 2005 artwork here is called A Space Odyssey by Ellsworth Ausby.
-It consists of stained glass windows depicting space travel on the platform windscreens.

 Just west of this station, there is a short section of trackway continuing straight which once led to the Broadway Ferry Spur.
 As now configured, westbound trains run over the Williamsburg Bridge, connecting to the BMT Nassau Street Line in Manhattan.
-To the east, there are switches that are used to access the center express track, which is used by the J and Z trains in the peak direction weekday midday and rush hours.
+To the east, there are switches that allow access to the center express track, which is used by J and Z trains when they run express between this station and Myrtle Avenue in the peak direction only on weekdays during rush hours and middays.

+The 2004 artwork here is called Space Odyssey by Ellsworth Ausby.
+It consists of eight triptychs on the platform windscreens, with stained glass windows depicting space travel.